-6.6 Conclusions
+6. CONCLUSIONS

 In recent years, the high and growing popularity of high-level languages such as Java and C#, running on top of virtual machine-based runtime systems, has influenced the proliferation of user-level indirection techniques for achieving systems-level extensibility.
 The ability to transform a piece of software automatically and correctly by enhancing it with useful functionality such as logging, persistence, distribution, and others, relieves the programmer from the necessity of performing tedious and error-prone tasks by hand.
 However, the applicability of all such user-level indirection techniques is limited by the presence of native code.
-This chapter has studied ways that identify these limitations, in order to enable user-level indirection to be applicable as widely as possible.
-In the greater scheme, this chapter has generalized one of the technical contributions of this dissertation to the domain of user-indirection-based software systems, having made the following observations:
+In this paper, we studied ways to identify these limitations, in order to enable user-level indirection to be applicable as widely as possible.
+In the greater scheme, we believe that our paper offers some interesting elements:

-- Native code can invalidate any user-level indirection technique in the worst case.
-Although this is a standard observation for program analysis experts, it is a topic often completely ignored by implementors of user-level indirection mechanisms. - A simple type-based analysis together with fairly general assumptions can help distinguish classes that are safely indirectible from those that are not.
+- we show how native code can invalidate any user-level indirection technique in the worst case.
+Although this is a standard observation for program analysis experts, it is a topic often completely ignored by implementors of userlevel indirection mechanisms. - we show how a simple type-based heuristic analysis together with fairly general assumptions can help distinguish classes that can be safely indirected from those that cannot.
 It is interesting that the type information at the user/system boundary would be sufficient for this purpose.
-It is the type system of modern OO languages such as Java that is directly responsible for enabling this analysis.
-In other words, the analysis would be impossible at the user/system boundary between C and Unix or Windows, in which most of the arguments to system library calls are unstructured pointers and byte buffers. - These findings have the potential to be of value in the design of future runtime systems and environments, making the code running on top of them easier to indirect.
-Specifically, these findings pointed out the need for a runtime specification that would describe how system classes interact with their native platform-specific libraries.
-Having such a runtime specification, perhaps in the form of annotations of Java system classes, would make user-level indirection techniques safe from the possibility of being invalidated by native code.
+The type system of modern OO languages like Java is directly responsible for enabling this analysis.
+The analysis would be, for instance, impossible at the user/system boundary between C and Unix or Windows, where most of the arguments to system library calls are unstructured pointers and byte buffers.

+We hope that our observations will be of value not just in the domain of user-indirection-based software systems but also in the design of future runtime systems and environments, making the code running on top of them easier to indirect.